A Brief History of the Marque

 Sources: François-Marie Dumas, et al.

-If you have a query about Krupp scooters, or have some information to add about these classic German machines, please contact us
+If you have a query or information about Krupp scooters please contact us